 Since it's inception Class A has been a battle between the smaller private schools, with Benilde-St. Margaret's, St. Thomas Academy, Totino-Grace and Breck winning nine championships and the smaller schools from the northern part of the state now given a chance to compete for a state title, with classic schools like Eveleth and International Falls able to win their first titles since the early 1970's and first time winners like Hermantown, Red Wing and four time Class A champion Warroad flying the flag for the public schools who have captured eight titles since the two class system was introduced.

-This year's tournament begins today at 11 AM with the quarterfinals in Class A with the traditional mix of #1 seeded St. Thomas Academy, a private school from the Twin Cities, taking on New Ulm from the south central part of the state, #2 seed and traditional Class A power Breck, another private school from the Twin Cities, against Thief River Falls from the northwest corner of the state 70 miles from the Canadian border, #3 seeded private school Rochester Lourdes facing another classic small school from the Paul Bunyan country in the north, Hibbing, and #2 seed Hermantown from up north outside of Duluth, facing Alexandria from the west central part of the state.
+This year's tournament began Wednesday with the quarterfinals in Class A with the traditional mix of #2 seeded St. Thomas Academy, a private school from the Twin Cities, taking on Little Falls from the center part of the state, #3 seed and traditional Class A power Breck, another private school from the Twin Cities, against Duluth Marshall, #1 seed Hermantown from up north outside of Duluth, facing private school Rochester Lourdes from an hour south of the Twin Cities and #4 seeded Thief River Falls, another classic small school from the Paul Bunyan country in the northwest corner of the state facing New Ulm from the south central region.

 It's a huge deal to make it "to state" in Minnesota.
 This past week thousands of fans attended the eight section finals just for right to go to the state tournament, which for the kids involved means staying in a hotel in the big city, playing in an NHL arena with your buddies that you grew up with in front of all your family and friends and having your games televised live throughout the state.
 Many players have gone on to win national championships in college and even in the NHL, and over and over again when asked for their greatest hockey memory, the answer frequently comes back "playing in the state tournament in high school."
 Not necessarily winning it, just playing in it.